gboduljak/calc/README.md

 - Unary minus:
   - Example : -(-(2+3))

-Expressions can have arbitrary number of whitespaces between characters and will be computed correctly provided they are lexically and semantically valid.
+Expressions can have the arbitrary number of whitespaces between characters and will be computed correctly as long as they are lexically and semantically valid.

 Here is a complete supported grammar in Backus–Naur form: